-NYIP Student Cindie J. Leer's photo "As It Was" is a transcendent portrait of a bronze soldier surveying the empty Gettysburg battlefield, once the stage for the bloodiest battle of the Civil War.
+NYIP online photography course student Cindie J. Leer's photo "As It Was" is a transcendent portrait of a bronze soldier surveying the empty Gettysburg battlefield, once the stage for the bloodiest battle of the Civil War.

 The snow falling on the immovable bronze form of a man holding a sabre in his left hand with his right hand over his heart, standing tall on a hill, looking out onto a now-serene former battlefield gives the viewer a poignant reminder of the sacrifice made by the men who died fighting on this land, now a vast expanse of tree-dotted earth surrounded by seemingly endless forest.
 A light violet haze of afternoon snow is just beginning to cover the hill he stands upon, and the forest in the far distance will soon become indistinguishable from the color of the sky.
 The somber mood of the snowy day lends an added air of solemnity to the landscape where so many died.